 According to a Deloitte paper, over the next 25 years, RPM is expected to save $200 billion in healthcare costs globally.

 For the many stakeholders who stand to benefit, it is a good time to consider an RPM program.
-Patients benefit, as do clinicians, and caregivers.
 Organizations with population health initiatives and clinical teams benefit as they have historically absorbed the “between clinical visit” time to manage patients with chronic conditions.
 RPM is now a welcome addition to the traditional model of care.
-It is now an enhancement of the model of care.
+It is now a benefit to patient care.